Bidran/border-scrutiny/README.md

 <hr>

-* The testing process aimed to verify if comparison between forbidden possessions and generated persons worked.
+* The testing process aimed to verify if comparison between forbidden possessions and generated persons worked and what happens if they match/don't match.

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |